 Here are just a few of the benefits of the game:

-2. As they serve and bounce the ball and move about their square in Four Square, your child learns to stretch and flex their body.
+As they serve and bounce the ball and move about their square in Four Square, your child learns to stretch and flex their body.
 This in turn improves their flexibility, making them less prone to: injury on the playground, developing poor posture, and suffering from cardiovascular disease later in life.
-Flexible and agile, your kids will feel more calm and confident from the inside out after playing Four Square.
+Flexible and agile, your kids will feel calmer and more confident from the inside out after playing Four Square.

-5. Finally, playing Four Square helps children use and improve their social skills – including cooperation and self-regulation – by requiring them to work together to set and follow rules, such as what type of “moves” and throwing techniques will be allowed in the game, and have fun together.
+Finally, it helps children use and improve their social skills, including cooperation and self-regulation – by requiring them to work together to set and follow rules, such as what type of “moves” and throwing techniques will be allowed in the game, and have fun together.
 A child who learns to honor fair play on the playground today is more likely to do so as an adult as well.